 A good place to start in awareness is in thanksgiving.
 In this blog each week we offer thanks to those who have served in some special way over the prior week.
 But these thanksgivings do not call out those who serve week-in, week-out, like acolytes, lectors, choristers, teachers, ushers, volunteers in the community, prayer warriors.
 Let’s start, therefore, to not only be more aware but more proactive in how we offer thanks.
 Let’s do this two ways: (1) On any given day when you are at the parish, thank someone you observe in ministry.
 Thank them for their service, their giving of self, and when you do, reflect on how you are called to serve.
 (2) Call the office, send an email, etc. to specifically identify those whose service outside of the normal round needs to be recognized with thanksgivings in the weekly blog.
 And add a third way: Thank God that He send His Spirit to all whom He calls to serve.
 Thank Him that He calls and equips you.

 Grace abounds: Please thank:

-§ Kevan and Traci Revis for the Sunday coffee hours.
+§ Ellen Aparicio for the Sunday coffee hour.